mivanic/GlobalTradeAnalysisProjectModelV7.jl/README.md

 ## Aggregating the data

-- To aggregate GTAP data in module `GTAPv7`, you can run function `aggregate_data(; hData, hParameters, hSets, comMap, regMap, endMap)` with the following arguments:
+- To aggregate GTAP data in module `GTAPvGlobalTradeAnalysisProjectModelV77`, you can run function `aggregate_data(; hData, hParameters, hSets, comMap, regMap, endMap)` with the following arguments:
-    - `hData`: a Dict object with the keys appropriate for the GTAPv7 model data (e.g., "vfob", "evos", etc.)
+    - `hData`: a Dict object with the keys appropriate for the GTAP version 7 model data (e.g., "vfob", "evos", etc.)
-    - `hParameters`: a Dict object with the keys appropriate for the GTAPv7 model parameters (e.g., "esbq", etc.)
+    - `hParameters`: a Dict object with the keys appropriate for the GTAP version 7 model parameters (e.g., "esbq", etc.)
     - `comMap`: a Named Vector which maps original commodities to the new ones
     - `regMap`: a Named Vector which maps original regions to the new ones
     - `endMap`: a Named Vector which maps original endowments to the new ones